Coyote Springs

 Coyote Springs, New Mexico

-All photos and videos by shot by J. Young
+All photos and videos shot by Jay Young

 For best results switch to satellite on the map below.
 The pinpoint is VERY close, but not exact